mayasrikanth/TwitterStudiesCode/README.md

 ```

 ### Training GLOVE
-Locate the shell script twitter/Glove-1.2/demo.sh, and set the parameter "CORPUS" to
+Locate the shell script **twitter/Glove-1.2/demo.sh**, and set the parameter **"CORPUS"** to
-"CORPUS= ../your_preprocessed_output.csv" To train the GloVe model on your corpus, type in terminal:
+**"CORPUS= ../your_preprocessed_output.csv"** To train the GloVe model on your corpus, type in terminal:
 ```linux
 cd GloVe-1.2
 ./demo.sh
 ```
-In the future, we will work on making this process more automated.
-From here, there are several options you have.
+In the future, we will work on making this process more automated!

+From here, you have a few options.
-You can (1) Find closest words to a given keyword using cosine similarity (twitter/word_dist.py), (2) Visualize words in k-means clusters containing a certain keyword (twitter/word_dist.py), or (3) visualize a word cloud of your top keywords based on cosine similarity.
+- (1) Find closest words to a given keyword using cosine similarity (twitter/word_dist.py)
+- (2) Visualize words in k-means clusters containing a certain keyword (twitter/word_dist.py)
+- (3) visualize a word cloud of your top keywords based on cosine similarity (twitter/word_cloud.py)

-fill in... (update all scripts)
+** More content coming soon...
 ### Finding new keywords

-### Visualize Clusters
+### Visualizing Topics as Clusters

-### Word Cloud
+### Word Cloud visualizations